 The Bible assures us, “I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life” (1 John 5:13).
 A literal translation would be, “We can actually and with full assurance know intellectually and personally that we have eternal life.”
 This phrase does not mean that we gradually grow into assurance, but that we can possess here and now a present certainty of the life we have already received in Jesus.

 But first we must “believe in the name of the Son of God.”
 “Believe” means more than intellectual assent—it is the biblical word for personal trust and commitment.
-I can assent to the fact that an airplane will fly me from Dallas to Atlanta, but I must get on board before it can.
+We can assent to the fact that an airplane will fly me from Dallas to Atlanta, but I must get on board before it can.
 No surgeon can operate on the basis of intellectual assent—we must submit to the procedure.

-If you have, you can claim the biblical fact that you “have eternal life,” present tense, right now.
+If you have made Christ your Savior, you can claim the biblical fact that you “have eternal life,” present tense, right now.
 You are already immortal.
-Jesus promised, “Whoever lives and believes in me will never die” (John 11:26).
+Jesus promised that “whoever lives by believing in me will never die” (John 11:26).
 We simply step from time into eternity, from this life to the next.

 What about “falling from grace”?

 Those who believe that it is possible to trust in Christ and then lose our salvation are quick to quote Hebrews 6:4–6.
-These interpreters assume that the text speaks of people who have experienced a genuine conversion then “fall away” (v.
+These interpreters assume that the text speaks of people who have experienced a genuine conversion, then “fall away” (v.
 6).
 They typically believe that such a person needs another salvation experience.
-But others disagree.

-Some believe that the writer is stating a hypothetical case: If genuine Christians “fall away,” then “it is impossible” for them “to be brought back to repentance” (vs. 4, 6).
+Some believe that the writer is stating a hypothetical case: if genuine Christians “have fallen away,” then “it is impossible” for them “to be brought back to repentance” (vv.
+4, 6).
 Not that they can actually fall from salvation, but, if they could, they could not be saved again.
 Note that if the text deals with a Christian who actually falls from faith, it teaches that the person has no chance to be saved again.

-Others (myself among them) believe that the writer is speaking not of a Christian but of someone who considers the faith, perhaps even joining a church, but then rejects Christ.
+Others believe that the writer is speaking not of a Christian but of someone who considers the faith, perhaps even joins a church, but then rejects Christ.
 If such a person persists in unbelief, he cannot then be saved.
-If a person claims that he once trusted Christ but does so no more, I would believe that he was never a genuine Christian.
+If a person claims that he once trusted Christ but does so no more, we would believe that he was never a genuine Christian.

 The Bible seems clearly to teach that a Christian is forever the child of God: